craigshoemaker/azure-docs/articles/azure-functions/functions-triggers-bindings.md

 You can mix and match different bindings to suit your needs.
 Bindings are optional and a function might have one or multiple input and/or output bindings.

 Triggers and bindings let you avoid hardcoding access to other services.
 Your function receives data (for example, the content of a queue message) in function parameters.
-You send data (for example, to create a queue message) by using the return value of the function.
+You send data (for instance, to create a queue message) by using the return value of the function.

 Consider the following examples of how you could implement different functions.